muggy8/improbable/have-and-havenot/dJTdszpJ.md

 This was probably the shortest fight yet.

-feeling a bit curious, I turned to ask Melody anothes question.
+feeling a bit curious, I turned to ask Melody another question.

 "Why does it seem like the attacker is always at a disadvantage?"